AmirPasalic/postgres-performance-test/Docs/Introduction.md

 \
 As you can see from the example the data which is stored in the cars and jsonb_cars is the same.
 It is just stored in a different way.
 For all the other tables the same pattern is used.
-The queries which will be run on the performance test will be aiming to get the same data.
+The queries which will be run on the performance test will be aiming to get the same data(regardless of the structure of how it is stored).

 ## Model
 The table mode is supposed to represent a small car reservations schema.
-The car_reservations table holds the information which cusomer did a car reservation, for which car, for which period is the reservation and at which time it was created.
-For this model we have 3 tables: cars, customers and car_reservations.
+The car_reservations table holds the information which cusomer made a car reservation, for which car, for which period is the reservation and at which time it was created.
+For this model we have 3 standard sql schema tables: cars, customers and car_reservations and 3 document/jsonb based tables: jsonb_cars, jsonb_customers and jsonb_car_reservations.

 ## Disclaimer
 In order to see the Disclaimer for the test data please view section [Disclaimer](../DISCLAIMER.md)